-An automated tax-loss harvesting service might help you optimize after-tax returns.
-Learn the rules and strategies, and see an example of tax-loss harvesting in action.
+What is tax-loss harvesting, and how can it help your portfolio?
+Learn more about the rules and strategies, and see an example of tax-loss harvesting in action.

-Looking to pursue an optimal, tax-efficient portfolio balance?
-Consider tax-loss harvesting.
-It’s a process designed to take advantage of an IRS rule allowing realized losses to offset the realized gains in your taxable portfolio.
+Should you consider tax-loss harvesting?
+It’s a process designed to take advantage of the IRS tax-loss harvesting rule that allows realized losses to offset the realized gains in your taxable portfolio.
 This process may potentially lower your tax liability—on the condition that all the trades are closed out in the same calendar year.

 Sound complex?
 Let’s break it down.

 As most investors know, the more positions you hold, and the longer you’ve been investing, the more likely you are to sustain a capital loss somewhere in your taxable portfolio.
 And at the same time, you might have realized taxable gains.
-But the IRS lets you match those gains and losses—up to $3,000 per calendar year—and potentially lower your tax bill.
+But the IRS lets you match those gains and losses, and this can potentially lower your tax bill.
+Even if your losses exceed your gains, you can still claim capital losses—up to $3,000 per calendar year—until the entire amount of capital losses has been claimed.

 In this scenario, Investor Allen has a $1,000 profit on his ABCD trade, which will be subject to capital gains tax.